 - From the section Surrey

 Police investigating the murder of a British family in the French Alps almost three weeks ago have completed the search of their home in Surrey.

 Detectives pulled out on Monday, having scoured the house in Claygate for clues to the killing for the past two weeks.

 Saad al-Hilli, 50, was shot with his wife Iqbal, 47, his mother-in-law and a cyclist near Annecy.
 Daughters Zainab, seven, and Zeena, four, survived.

 French and British police have formed a joint task force for the investigation.

-Surrey Police said although the initial search of the house had ended, inquiries remained active and officers would still be guarding the property.'No borders'
+Surrey Police said although the initial search of the house had ended, inquiries remained active and officers would still be guarding the property.